Verse Mapping for Beginners

 Verse mapping is a good fit for anyone who studies the bible.
 If you like to look back at your bible to simply admire your past bible reading - then this is def for you.

-Why you should give verse mapping a try?
+Why should you give verse mapping a try?

 You should give verse mapping a try if you like the idea of being able to easily reference your past thoughts.
-If nothing else you will like being able to quickly find verses that stood out to you or questions that you had.
+If nothing else, you will like being able to quickly find verses that stood out to you or questions that you had.

 You should give verse mapping a try if you enjoy discussing your bible study with others.
 You will find that verse mapping acts as a notation summary of what you have read.